2010–11 Charlton Athletic F.C. season

 During the 2010–11 English football season, Charlton Athletic competed in Football League One.
 Along with competing in League One, Charlton Athletic also participated in the FA Cup, League Cup and the Football League Trophy.
 The season covered the period from 1 July 2010 to 30 June 2011.

+Kit

+Macron were Kit suppliers, with Kent Reliance Building Society being the front of shirt sponsor.